Seca de São Paulo – Mudança Climática NÃO é a causa

 The current extreme drought in the city of São Paulo is not the result of Amazon deforestation for two reasons.
 First, the deforestation is insufficiently large to account for the drought levels.
 Second is that evidence points to a natural southerly shift in the current year in the easterly winds coming ashore in Brazil from near the Amazon delta to the much drier coast of Bahia.

-But if the deforestation is not the cause of the draught, what are the likely causes?
+But if the deforestation is not the cause of the drought, what are the likely causes?
 This will be the subject of a further post.

 - Over at the BishopHill blog, commentator Entropic Man has started a discussion thread on the current drought in São Paulo, which he claims is due to deforestation and climate change.
 As the BishopHill blog is almost entirely given over to climate issues, the inference by Entropic Man is that human-caused climate change is responsible.